 What claims are likely to be problematic?

 The ASA and CAP have not yet considered any evidence in support of any particular efficacy claims for kinesiology.
-As such, there are currently no ‘accepted’ claims and therefore any direct or implied efficacy claims, including to diagnose or treat medical conditions or symptoms should be avoided unless the marketer holds a robust body of evidence to support their claims and can provide this to the ASA in the event of a complaint (Rule 12.1).
+As such, there are currently no ‘accepted’ claims and therefore any direct or implied efficacy claims, including to diagnose or treat any medical conditions or symptoms, should be avoided unless the marketer holds a robust body of evidence to support their claims and can provide this to the ASA in the event of a complaint (Rule 12.1).

 What claims are likely to be acceptable?

-Marketers may refer to the relaxing non-invasive nature of the ‘correction’ therapy, improving the sense of well-being and the gentle touch of the therapist.
+Marketers may refer to the relaxing, non-invasive nature of the therapy, improving the sense of well-being and the gentle touch of the therapist.
 Impressionistic and sensory claims such as “encourages a sense of well-being” are also likely to be acceptable without a need to produce further evidence.

 What about conditions for which medical supervision should be sought?

 Unless the diagnosis and treatment are carried out under the supervision of a suitably qualified health professional, claims to offer treatment for conditions for which medical supervision should be sought are likely to be considered to discourage essential treatment (Rule 12.2).